 The Colorado Blue Spruce is a top pick for near houses.
 Its cool blue leaves stay green all year.
 This tree gives your yard beauty, even in winter!
 It can grow up to 75 feet tall and makes lots of shade.

 The tree’s shape is like a pyramid with lots of leaves.
-Your home will have more privacy with this tree around!
-It can live in different dirt, like clay or alkaline soils.
+With this tree around, your home will have more privacy!
+It can live in different soils, like clay or alkaline soils.

 4. Magnolia

-This stunning tree, the Magnolia (Magnolia dodecapetala), offers broad evergreen leaves and large, fragrant flowers.
-You’ll love its fast growth rate and low maintenance needs, making it an excellent choice for planting near your house.
+This stunning tree, the Magnolia (Magnolia dodecapetala), offers broad, evergreen leaves and large, fragrant flowers.
+Its fast growth rate and low maintenance needs make it an excellent choice for planting near your house.

-The magnolia thrives in most soil types and creates a fantastic visual appeal with its beautiful white blooms attracting birds and butterflies to your garden.
+The magnolia thrives in most soil types and creates fantastic visual appeal.
+Its beautiful white blooms attract birds and butterflies to your garden.

 Features & Benefits

-Magnolia trees are a great choice for your yard.
+Magnolia trees are an excellent choice for your yard.
 They have big, white flowers that bloom in spring.
 These beautiful blooms draw many birds to them.
-This tree can give you nice shade and coolness when the heat of summer rolls in.
+This tree can give you lovely shade and coolness when the heat of summer rolls in.

-The strong roots keep the dirt together, which helps stop soil from washing away during rains.
-One more perk is its toughness against bugs and diseases, so you won’t need to use a lot of sprays or treatments on it!
+The strong roots keep the dirt together, helping prevent soil from washing away during rains.
+It is also tough against bugs and disease, so that you won’t need many sprays or treatments!

 5. Red Oak

 The Red Oak, or Quercus Rubra, adds bold beauty to any property with its distinctive red fall foliage and swift growth rate.
-Dial into the comprehensive features of this robust tree and its appeal for home-adjacent planting in our next section.
+In our next section, we will discuss the comprehensive features of this robust tree and its appeal for home-adjacent planting.

 Features & Benefits

 Red Oak trees are great for your yard.
-They have a wide top that gives lots of shade.
-The leaves turn red in the fall and look beautiful.
-Red Oak wood is strong and good for making floors and furniture.
+Their wide tops provide lots of shade, and the leaves turn red in the fall, looking beautiful.
+Red Oak wood is solid and suitable for making floors and furniture.

 Many kinds of animals live in these trees, too.
 So, you will see more birds and squirrels around your home.
 Plus, this tree grows well in many parts of North America!